facebookresearch/labgraph/devices/webcam/readme.md

 Each stream provider enables and runs `PoseVisExtension` objects on their respective outputs and steams a `CombinedExtensionResult` message, which is a dictionary containing each extension's name, and the data it produced.
 Extensions can be enabled or disabled by the user. `ProcessedVideoFrame` has the original image, and an overlayed image containing any processing done by extensions (i.e a pose overlay).

-`CameraStreamRunner` and `ReplayStreamRunner` initialize a `Display` node that aggregates all streams and displays the overlayed image for real-time feedback.
+`CameraStreamRunner` and `ReplayStreamRunner` initialize a `Display` node that aggregates all streams and displays the overlayed image for real-time feedback. `ImageStreamRunner` initializes a `TerminationHandler` node that shuts the graph down when processing is finished.

 If logging is enabled, a `GraphMetaData` message is logged containing the stream count.
 Each stream's `ProcessedVideoFrame` and `CombinedExtensionResult` messages are logged under seperate groups.